Charleston

 Building Benchmarking

-We were unable to find information regarding Charleston’s benchmarking practices.
+We were unable to confirm Charleston’s benchmarking practices.

 Comprehensive Retrofit Strategy

-We were unable to find information regarding a comprehensive retrofit strategy in Charleston.
+We were unable to find information regarding a comprehensive retrofit strategy in Charleston, however, the City’s budget allocates funds annually for building upgrades and energy conservation.